turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   truth-seeking, systemic lying, and constitutional control of the reconstruction pipeline.
-It also applies the optional lack--desire--fantasy motivational layer to the formation of finite and renewable epistemic demands and distinguishes permanent contestability from permanent activated contest.
+It also applies the optional lack--desire--fantasy motivational layer to the formation of finite and renewable epistemic demands and distinguishes permanent contestability from permanent activated antagonism.
 It defines constitutional scripts for dissent, investigation, appeal, legitimate loss, succession, correction, and return as situated implementations of the lifted meta-order and distinguishes dormant viable contestability from nominal written procedure.
-It records a deliberately unresolved placeholder for a possible second constitutional orientation concerning positive goods and flourishing versus adversary-dependent antagonistic self-reproduction; no canonical axis name or endpoint definitions have yet been adopted.
+It also defines anti-gnostic adaptive constitutional learning: a person-protecting constraint shell, dumb public kernel, plural proposals and sensors, and separated correction without a sovereign metric or interpreter.
+It organizes present and future constitutional classifiers through an extensible orientation-and-pole model.
+Its current independent orientations are reality-anchored truth-seeking versus systemic lying and life-drive versus death-drive.
+Use the latter for generative, completable, and transmissible goods versus self-reproducing negation, adversary dependence, renewable conflict, and self-consuming repetition.
+It treats Edelmanian queer negativity as the closest explicit doctrinal limit case presently identified for the death-drive pole, not as a classification of homosexuality, queer people, or queer theory generally.
+It keeps the proposed deeper relation to revolutionary-left critical machinery as a candidate enabling pathway rather than a demonstrated genealogy or entailment.
+It also defines **Ragnarök trajectory** as one possible death-drive system path in which successful propagation increasingly serves terminal rupture and may consume the programme's own conditions of continuation.
+  Reproduction has no inherent drive valence; use *Mythology Construction* for that mechanism and the analogy inventory for the controlled Norse mapping.
 - [`0030-linguistic-tricks.semantic-inventory.md`](0030-linguistic-tricks.semantic-inventory.md)
   — *Linguistic Tricks: A Semantic Inventory*.
-Use to analyze instrumental untruthfulness, misleading information selection, semantic or rhetorical manipulation, sophistry, corruption of discussion, enemy construction, and source or context manipulation, including Wegner's *Wie–Was* distinction as the LT-040 cue–function diagnostic and LT-041 doctrinal causal omission.
-Preserve its boundaries: error, disagreement, framing, cue–function mismatch, an omitted mechanism, fallacy, and harmful effect are not automatically deception.
+Use to analyze instrumental untruthfulness, misleading information selection, semantic or rhetorical manipulation, sophistry, corruption of discussion, enemy construction, and source or context manipulation, including Wegner's *Wie–Was* distinction as the LT-040 cue–function diagnostic, LT-041 doctrinal causal omission, and LT-032's reality-free escalation of invective and projective-vandalism circuit.
+  Preserve its boundaries: error, disagreement, framing, cue–function mismatch, an omitted mechanism, fallacy, harmful effect, extreme accusation, and false accusation are not automatically deception, projection, or confession.
 - [`0040-mythology-construction.semantic-definition.md`](0040-mythology-construction.semantic-definition.md)
   — *Mythology Construction*.
-Use for both endogenous mythology formation and the prospective research branch of purposive, destination-guided mythology construction; transmission, institutional embodiment, evaluation, defense, replacement, or destruction of mythologies as the bigOther's privileged assembly-language intervention layer; recipient fit, relevant-structure resonance, change-indexed mobilization, mirrored and foregrounded relevance, Wegner's *Vierschritt der Kontrolle*, recipient decompression, authorization payloads, and other resonance pathways; psychological gradients, optional constitutive lack, desire, fantasy, finite operational and renewable demand, jouissance, their boundaries against mythology and *Beseelung*, sublimation, cultural sublimation architecture, generative centrality, symbolic condensation, the lifted sublimation-generator pattern, duty as first architectural sublimation and continuing infrastructure, Humanity-as-standing, -horizon, and
+Use for both endogenous mythology formation and the prospective research branch of purposive, destination-guided mythology construction; transmission, institutional embodiment, evaluation, defense, replacement, or destruction of mythologies as the bigOther's privileged assembly-language intervention layer; active niche selection, gene–culture coevolution, fast evolution, population history, and differential mythology receptivity; recipient fit, relevant-structure resonance, change-indexed mobilization, mirrored and foregrounded relevance, Wegner's *Vierschritt der Kontrolle*, recipient decompression, authorization payloads, and other resonance pathways; psychological gradients, optional constitutive lack, desire, fantasy, finite operational and renewable demand, jouissance, denunciatory jouissance and the projective-vandalism reward hypothesis, their boundaries against mythology and *Beseelung*, sublimation, cultural sublimation architecture, generative centrality, symbolic condensation, the lifted sublimation-generator pattern, duty as first architectural sublimation and continuing infrastructure, Humanity-as-standing, -horizon, and